slerman12/Help-me/Philosophy/Consciousness.md

 And that is, rather than a mystery, quite an answer.

 Cosmologists have asked for centuries, *"How did something arise from nothing?"* It's a good question.
 After all, it assumes the most general origin state: nothing.
 If it assumed *something*, as in, something specific, e.g. "God" or "the universe pretty much as it is," we'd have to ask, "Well, how did we get *that* extremely specific thing?"
+The least assuming assumption is the most reasonable default one.

-However, the only reason for assuming "nothing" in the very question is that "nothing" is the most general assumption, and the most general assumption is the most default one.
-However, there is another assumption tied to nothing in generality: and that's *everything*, including grief, bliss, misery, agony, and suffering.
+However, "least assuming" means "without loss in generality" and there is another assumption tied to nothing in generality: and that's *everything*, including grief, bliss, misery, agony, and suffering.
 Infinite amounts of everything, all at once.
 Infinite joy and infinite peace and infinite pain.

 Now, "nothing" succumbs to a pretty apparent fallacy.
 For something to arise from nothing, a function that transforms nothing into something must exist.
 But that function is in itself something, so our "nothing" assumption is contradicted as soon as any such function is introduced.